-Surviving the City is available as an eBook in ePUB and PDF formats.
-Select a format using the “choose an option” drop-down menu to the left and checkout as usual.
+Surviving the City is available as an ebook in .epub and .pdf formats.
+Select a format using the drop-down menu to the left and checkout as usual.
 You will be sent an email with instructions to download the file.

 Among MYRCA Northern Lights Nominees